starwisp/Civizard-tileset-archeology/README.md

 - most folders will contain sheets with animation phases, icons, wizard portraits, menues and the like
 - the terrain files will be in c:\bmfout\grph\world0 and world1
 - world0 and world1 will each contain a *.tim file for landmarks, one larger *.bin file for the terrain graphics data and four smmaller *.bin files for its palettes/CLUTs
-- download lunarIPS and download the IPS-patches in this repo
+- download lunarIPS and download the IPS-patches in this repo (extract with 7zip)
 - apply IPS-patches to respective terrain graphics data bin-file.
 - use TiledGGD-pe to combine graphics data an palette files (for correct settings read 4.3-4.7 below)